- Antibiotics can kill acne-causing bacteria and reduce inflammation.

 Oral Antibiotics for Acne

-Oral antibiotics should be combined with topical retinoids and benzoyl peroxide to increase effectiveness and decrease the risk of bacterial resistance.
+Oral antibiotics should be combined with topical retinoids and benzoyl peroxide to increase effectiveness of the antibiotic and decrease the risk of bacterial resistance.

 Macrolides